Saucony Cortana 2 Review Facts

 The upper is where Saucony has put time and research

 .
-The lighter mesh is said to still provide an adequate amount of support and protection, however some reviewers felt that the toe box was a little too narrow on this version.
-Overall, thought, the upgraded elements combine to create an above average upper.
+The lighter mesh is said to still provide an adequate amount of support and protection, although some reviewers felt that the toe box was a little too narrow on this version.
+Overall, though, the upgraded elements combine to create an above average upper.

 The Cortana 2 weighs in at 10.1 ounces for men and 8.4 ounces for women.
 With the mentioned upgrades to the upper, Saucony managed to reduce the weight approximately one ounce from the previous version.
 Runners enjoyed how lightweight

-this trainer is without lacking cushioning and the familiar fit that everyone already loved.
+this trainer is without lacking the cushioning and the familiar fit that everyone already loved.

 With the updates to the Saucony Cortana 2’s upper, the breathability on the shoe has been revitalized as well.
 By minimizing the stitching and overlays on the shoe, the upper has much more breathability.
 The lighter mesh also helps the foot stay cooler and drier.
 The upper uses nylon monofilament mesh and thermoplastic urethane overlays that helps wick away moisture, allowing the shoe to be more breathable, while also preventing blisters